Define your own process group metadata

 Launch the application to initialize the AppPool (or set the AppPool Start Mode to Always Running), refresh

 C:\Usersfor the name of the user who runs the AppPool.

 In the registry navigate to the ID of the user under

 Add the value you want with spaces between the key/value pairs.

 Restart IIS one more time and check Dynatrace process for environmental metadata.

-To customize process grouping for Windows services, you'll need to create a key called
+To customize process grouping for Windows services, open Registry Editor on your local machine and create a key called Environment of type